 Coach House Platinum III

 If budget is less of an issue, your best bet is the Coach House Platinum III.
 Built on a Ford Transit 3500 chassis, this Class C motorhome rig is unlike any other and is the best Class C RV for budgeting.
 From the one-piece fiberglass body to the 306-horsepower engine, Coach House knows its way around high-performance RVing.

 Of course, it’s not just the construction that makes the Platinum III appealing.
 For example, heated holding tanks ensure nothing freezes over—even when you’re camping in rugged conditions.
-As far as interior amenities, you can expect high-end features like an in-dash GPS, backup video camera with a color monitor, plus a Wi-Fi 4G LTE system with a booster.
+As far as interior amenities, you can expect high-end features like an in-dash GPS, a backup video camera with a color monitor, plus a Wi-Fi 4G LTE system with a booster.

 Whether you’re hoping to go off-road or want to stay super-connected, the Coach House Platinum III might be the perfect RV type if your budget has some wiggle room.
 And, if you want to upgrade further, you can add a power awning, memory foam mattresses, and even full body paint.

 - Plenty of external storage space